Being proficient at managing remote employees requires a mental leap, especially for traditionally minded managers.

 At first, business leaders, used to monitoring productivity based upon workers’ “desk time” and visible activity levels, may find a shift to remote work foreign and unwieldy.
 Employees, too, may feel out of sorts in the beginning, as they adjust to significant shifts in their days.

-After all, while everyone seems to grasp what telecommuting is, not everyone has experienced it yet.
+After all, while everyone seems to grasp what “work from home” means, not everyone has experienced it yet.
 And there are definitely pros and cons to working remotely.

 To lead a remote team well, managers may discover they need to loosen their reins a little while finding ways to continue to hold employees accountable.